Tealium/win-tagger/README.md

-Tealium WinRT Tagger
+Tealium Win Taggers
 ====================

-This library provides Tealium customers the means to tag their WinRT XAML applications for the purpose of leveraging the vendor-neutral tag management platform offered by Tealium.
+This library provides Tealium customers the means to tag their Win8 Phone, Win7.1+ Phone and WinRT XAML applications for the purpose of leveraging the vendor-neutral tag management platform offered by Tealium.

 It provides: